im-pro-at/lithpulser/README.md

 Open the tcl console.

-Type: cd < folder of the source code >
+Type: "cd < folder of the source code >"

-Type: source redpidaya.tcl
+Type: "source redpitaya.tcl"

 Then the project opens and just click write bitstream.

-When the build is finished copy system_wrapper.bin to the redpidaya and name it fpga.bin
+When the build is finished copy "system_wrapper.bin" to the redpidaya and name it "fpga.bin"

 ## FPGA Memory Interface

 The following memory allocation is used for the memory mapped interface between Linux operating system and the FPGA design:

-You can use the monitor tool from redpidaya: https://github.com/RedPitaya/RedPitaya/tree/master/Test/monitor
+You can use the commadn "monitor" from redpidaya https://github.com/RedPitaya/RedPitaya/tree/master/Test/monitor

+It schould be pre installed on the redpitaya linux image.

 | **Section Name** | **Start Address** | **Description** |
 | --- | --- | --- |